chrock50H/TopoApp/README.md

 for TopoRemedialAction / Gridstatealteration:

-- Generate Testdata for CGMES (NetworkCodeProfiles)
+- Generate Testdata
-- Backoffice Calculations, preparing topo RA
+- Backoffice Preparation
-- Data Exchange Crossborder through randomized (hashed) DifferenceModels (RemedialActionSchedule)
+- Data Exchange via randomized (hashed) Timeseries exported as DifferenceModels (Delta-Schedule)
-- it should be able load all kinds of timeseries / schedules an generate Delta Timeseries for CSA-DAtA-Exchange.-
+- Future: Load all kinds of Timeseries / Schedules

-Backoffice Implementation in python, some other options might follow.
-Shoud be locally deployable in different environments.
+- Implementation in python, some other options might follow.
+- Shoud be locally deployable in different sandboxed environtments or just as a kiosk stream keeping track of changes made by different internal processes.

+Import/Export Option will follow as CIMXML, .csv or DiffModel

 ---